Baku, the showy capital of Azerbaijan

 Building boom and skyscrapers

-Flame Towers may be the best known skyscrapers in Baku, but not the only ones.
+Flame Towers may be the best known skyscrapers in Baku, but definitely not the only ones.
 During past couple of decades, a series of glass buildings has replaced some of the old apartment buildings near the coastline.
 Especially the Crescent Bay area, next to Baku port has turned into a pretty futuristic neighborhood with skyscrapers and luxury boutiques.
 The construction of the next masterpieces, the Crescent Moon Building and the so called Death Star Hotel that will resemble the sun, is still ongoing, but when complete, these two will be definite eye-catchers.
 With all the new projects, including artificial islands, Baku skyline will start to more and more resemble the one of cities like Abu Dhabi and Dubai.

 The next era of city development is the Baku White City, a huge development project that will turn old oil industry zone to a modern urban area.
-More about this interesting project will follow in a separate post soon.

 Even though Baku is living an era of face-lifting, reconstructing and modernizing, the Soviet past of the city is visible in the architecture outside the city center.
 Bunch of gray concrete buildings are still there, but mostly in the quarters further away.
 Under the polished surface lies a more real Baku, so to say.
 We took a metro ride all the way to Hazi Aslanov in the northeast to explore Baku suburbs.
 Not much to see or do there really, but it’s always interesting to see the everyday life of “normal” citizens.